LiaIvanick/gl215-ler-workshop/GLM/README.md

   ```
   docker rmi "IMAGE ID"
   ```

+  Here are some more helpful instructions on how to use [docker](https://docs.google.com/document/d/1uxw5aa1gsMpvCBpsGZlaQOkBELR1MJmBQzu4vEKYBoY/edit?usp=sharing).
   ### 2. Use Github and your local R setup
   Alternatively, you can clone or download files from this [Github repository](https://github.com/robertladwig/GLM_workshop) (click the green "Code" button and select the "Clone" or "Download ZIP" option).
   You’ll need R (version >= 3.5), preferably a GUI of your choice (e.g., Rstudio) and these packages: